 After having spent a few hours immersed in a fairytale castle on top of a fairytale hill in Transylvania, you just might feel the urge to kick up your feet and skip back down the forest path.
 If you do, get a basket of fresh berries to complete your visit to Sinaia Romania and Peles Castle.

-Did you visit Sinaia Romania and Peles Castle?
-Would you like to visit?
+Would you like to visit Sinaia Romania and Peles Castle?

 Like this post?
 Please share it on social media using the share buttons below!